Tennessee’s Higher Education Master Plan

 Topical Work Group

-THEC/TSAC has hosted four of five topical work groups, which are designed to elevate and sort out some of the most pressing issues facing higher education with a diverse set of stakeholders from across colleges and universities, state government, and education organizations.
+THEC/TSAC has hosted five topical work groups, which were designed to elevate and sort out some of the most pressing issues facing higher education with a diverse set of stakeholders from across colleges and universities, state government, and education organizations.

 Focus Groups